-Professor Naomi R. Lamoreaux is the Stanley B. Resor Professor of Economics and History at Yale University, senior research scholar at the University of Michigan Law School, and a research associate at the National Bureau of Economic Research.
+Naomi R. Lamoreaux is the Stanley B. Resor Professor Emeritus of Economics and senior research scholar at the University of Michigan Law School.
+She also is Professor Emeritus of History at Yale University and a research associate at the National Bureau of Economic Research.

 She taught at Brown University, the University of California, Los Angeles, and Yale.
 The author of The Great Merger Movement in American Business, 1895-1904 and Insider Lending: Banks, Personal Connections, and Economic Development in Industrial New England, she has edited nine other books, and published numerous articles on business, economics, and financial history.
 She also co-edited the Journal of Economic History from 1992 to 1996.

 Lamoreaux served as the Pitt Professor of American History and Institutions at the University of Cambridge in 2018-2019 and Sunderland Faculty Fellow at the University of Michigan Law School in 2020-2021.
 She has served as president of the Business History Conference and the Economic History Association and is a fellow of the American Academy of Arts and Sciences, the Cliometrics Society, and the Economic History Association.